 Real world, empirical election data is also a critical source of information.
-Unfortunately, the basic chose-one-only style ballot doesn't give us much data to go on.
+Unfortunately, the basic choose-one-only style ballot doesn't give us much data to go on.
 These ballots are not expressive enough to collect the voters' full opinions, and we have no way of knowing if the votes cast were honest or dishonest.
 We also have no way of knowing if factors like vote splitting and the Spoiler Effect distorted the election outcome.
 Simply determining the candidate who got the most votes only goes so far.

 For example, failed elections due to vote splitting and the Spoiler Effect can be glaringly obvious.
 The 2000 presidential election with George Bush Sr. (Republican) vs Al Gore (Democrat) and Ralph Nader (Green Party) is a classic example, even if we ignore the electoral collage.
-In that election, a majority of voters we're from the Left end of the political spectrum.
-Based on polling we can safely conclude that many Green Party voters would have preferred Gore, and if we had a more expressive voting system the election would have elected Gore.
-In 1996 the same scenario happened in reverse where the Republican Bob Dole was likely the candidate preferred overall, but he lost the election after voters on the Right were split between Bob Dole and Ross Perot.
+In that election, a majority of voters were from the Left end of the political spectrum.
+Based on polling we can safely conclude that many Green Party voters would have preferred Gore, and if we had a more expressive voting system, the election would have elected Gore.
+In 1996 the same scenario happened in reverse where the Republican Bob Dole was likely the candidate preferred overall, but he lost the election to Bill Clinton after voters on the Right were split between Bob Dole and Ross Perot.

 “The fact is that FPTP, the voting method we use in most of the English-speaking world, is absolutely horrible, and there is reason to believe that reforming it would substantially (though not of course completely) alleviate much political dysfunction and suffering.” -Jameson Quinn in “A Voting Theory Primer for Rationalists”